The Drug Diversion App

 How is the Relative Risk Score (RRS) calculated?

-Where are the data sources for The Drug Diversion App?
+Where are the data sources for Diversion Surveillance?

 LogicStream Health’s has worked with hundreds of hospitals over more than nine years to develop a unique approach to integrating with electronic health record (EHR) systems.
-In addition to information from the EHR, The Drug Diversion App also pulls information from automated dispensing systems (ADS), wholesalers, and time and attendance systems.
+In addition to information from the EHR, the software also pulls information from automated dispensing systems (ADS), wholesalers, and time and attendance systems.

 Who is included in the automated surveillance for diversion?

-The Drug Diversion App includes an assessment of all employees who have EHR access and conduct medication transactions regardless of title or position.
+Diversion Surveillance includes an assessment of all employees who have EHR access and conduct medication transactions regardless of title or position.

-How are 'peer groups' defined in The Drug Diversion App?
+How are 'peer groups' defined in Diversion Surveillance?

 Peer groups are defined as all employees who care for patients within a specific department and have similar responsibilities.
 For instance, nurses who work in the intensive care unit are compared to the nurses within that department to identify outliers and potential signs of diversion.